AndunHH/spacemouse/README.md

 # Ongoing work on the master-branch
 ## Hall effect sensors + Springs
 @JarnoBoks merged the source code by @ChromeBee [space mouse with linear hall effect sensors](https://www.printables.com/model/940040-cad-mouse-spacemouse-using-hall-effect-sensors) resp. [the github repo](https://github.com/ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse) with this repository to integrate the hall effect sensor space mouse approach.
+The code is especially using the [PCB by Michael Roth](https://www.printables.com/model/1063960-cad-mouse-spacemouse-using-hall-effect-sensors-w-p).

 In this mouse the joysticks are replaced by springs, magnets and linear hall effect sensors to avoid the mechanical limits of the joystick approach.